 Do you want help from a colleague with experience offering quality online instruction or someone with whom you can brainstorm pedagogical solutions?
 Our Faculty Support Mentors are here to help.
 Emily Booms, Martyn de Bruyn, Dave Jordan, Cristine Haidau and Rose Sperrazza are willing to provide one-on-one or small group help beyond what our D2L Standard End User Support can offer.
 Faculty who would like this kind of support or other assistance with pedagogy or technology used for their classes should submit a request for support using this form.

-Faculty Development Events
+Faculty Development News and Events